tspnetwork/tspdocs/content/docs/protocol/tsp-cli/alternative-dbs.md

 The default MemIAVL section in `app.toml`:

 ```
-[memiavl]# Enable defines if the memiavl should be enabled.enable = false# ZeroCopy defines if the memiavl should return slices pointing to mmap-ed buffers directly (zero-copy),# the zero-copied slices must not be retained beyond current block's execution.zero-copy = false# AsyncCommitBuffer defines the size of asynchronous commit queue, this greatly improve block catching-up# performance, -1 means synchronous commit.async-commit-buffer = 0# SnapshotKeepRecent defines what many old snapshots (excluding the latest one) to keep after new snapshots are taken.snapshot-keep-recent = 0# SnapshotInterval defines the block interval the memiavl snapshot is taken, default to 1000.snapshot-interval = 1000# CacheSize defines the size of the cache for each memiavl store, default to 1000.cache-size = 1000
+[memiavl]

+# Enable defines if the memiavl should be enabled.
+enable = false

+# ZeroCopy defines if the memiavl should return slices pointing to mmap-ed buffers directly (zero-copy),
+# the zero-copied slices must not be retained beyond current block's execution.
+zero-copy = false

+# AsyncCommitBuffer defines the size of asynchronous commit queue, this greatly improve block catching-up
+# performance, -1 means synchronous commit.
+async-commit-buffer = 0

+# SnapshotKeepRecent defines what many old snapshots (excluding the latest one) to keep after new snapshots are taken.
+snapshot-keep-recent = 0

+# SnapshotInterval defines the block interval the memiavl snapshot is taken, default to 1000.
+snapshot-interval = 1000

+# CacheSize defines the size of the cache for each memiavl store, default to 1000.
+cache-size = 1000
 ```

 When starting the node with this configuration,